 Incorporate Fun in the Classroom

-Such opportunities help them explore and tackle complex problems creatively.
-The classrooms with this kind of learning are rigorously joyful places to teach and learn.
-Incorporating fun in the classroom reduces stress by having time to talk and laugh with classmates, explore and enjoy hobbies, happy exercising, singing, or music time.
+Classrooms with this kind of learning are rigorously joyful places to teach and learn.
+The fun reduces stress by having time to talk and laugh with classmates, explore and enjoy hobbies, happy exercising, singing, or music time.

 Any entertaining activity used as a brief break or part of a lesson presents a positively reinforcing strategy that develops positive associations within the class and among the students.